Rowan-L/FSegNet/README.md

     *  In the `mmseg/models/backbones/fastervit.py` line 957 load the model file
 * After the above steps, you can run `train.py`.
 If you need to modify hyperparameters, see the official documentation.

+*Our model weights will be released after the paper is accepted.*

 **If there are any problems in use, please give me feedback.**